kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 ## Steps

 Follow these steps to release another Kyma version.
-For every patch release or release candidate these steps need to be executed.
+Execute these steps for every patch release or release candidate.

 ### kyma-project/test-infra